 However, formal coordination of volunteers can sometimes be required, especially during a significant-sized emergency.
 This could be because of the large numbers of volunteers, the complexity of the response, the need for various specialist skills, or volunteers who have come from another location and do not have direct connections with the community.
 In addition, organisations that recruit and use volunteers may need support to target and prioritise their activities.

-Where this is the case, the Bay of Plenty CDEM Group will take an active role in volunteer coordination.
+When this is required, the Bay of Plenty CDEM Group will take an active role in volunteer coordination during an emergency.